iamc/ML-CM-2019/software-setup.md

 # Global Anaconda installation

-Here we will install all the sofware so that it can be used everythime you use Anaconda Python in this computer.
+Here we will install all the sofware so that it can be used everytime you use Anaconda Python in this computer.
 See below for installation into a conda environent.

 ### PyTorch